Roads and freeways in metropolitan Phoenix: State Route 87

-Arizona State Route 87, currently the Highway connecting from I-10 in Picacho, to SR-84 in Picacho, to SR-287, to SR-387, to SR-187, to SR-587, to Loop 202 in Chandler, to US-60 in Mesa, to Loop 202 in Mesa, to SR-188, to SR-260, to SR-99, to I-40 in Winslow, to finally SR-264 in 2nd Mesa.
-Arizona State Route 87 is similar to SR-85 & SR-74, and its also in Maricopa County.
+Arizona State Route 87, is currently the highway running from I-10 in Picacho, to SR-84 in Picacho, to SR-287 in Coolidge, to SR-387 near Coolidge, to SR-187 near Sacaton, to SR-587 in Chandler, to Loop 202 in Chandler, to US-60 in Mesa, to Loop 202 in Mesa, to SR-188 near Rye, to SR-260 in Payson, to SR-99 in Winslow, to I-40 in Winslow, to finally SR-264 in Second Mesa.
+As SR-87 travels through Chandler, it is designated as Arizona Avenue, while in Mesa, it's designated as Country Club Drive.
+Arizona State Route 87 is similar to SR-85 & SR-74, and it's also in Maricopa County.

 Proposed and future freeways

 Interstate 11

 Interstate 11, the Hassayampa Freeway, is a proposed Interstate Highway in the United States to run from Casa Grande, Arizona, northwest to Las Vegas, Nevada, by way of Kingman, Arizona.
-The highway will parallel and/or upgrade existing U.S. 93 north of Wickenburg; south of Wickenburg, it will follow a new freeway near the Hassayampa River, turning Southeast near southern Goodyear, through Casa Grande and Interstate 10, and to its terminus with intersection of the proposed Pinal North-South Freeway near Coolidge.
+The highway will parallel and/or upgrade existing U.S. 93 north of Wickenburg; south of Wickenburg, it will follow a new freeway near the Hassayampa River, in Tonopah, the Interstate will then turn east, and run concurrently with I-10 before splitting south in Buckeye, to run concurrently with SR-85.
+South of Buckeye, I-11 will branch off and run southeast, serving the communities of Maricopa and Stanfield, before ending at an interchange with I-8 west of Casa Grande.
+Future extension plans would see the freeway run southeast, joining I-10, before branching off at Saguaro National Park, bypassing Tucson.
+The freeway would then join (or possibly replace) I-19, running south to Nogales and the Mexican border.
 Interstate 11 is part of a long-range vision for the Valley's future transportation needs, as defined by the Maricopa Association of Governments and ADOT.
 Interstate 11 was approved June 30, 2012 as part of the Moving Ahead for Progress in the 21st Century Act.
 In June 2013, a joint draft study commissioned by the respective DOTs of Arizona and Nevada concluded that the freeway was justified, citing benefits in travel, tourism, trade, and economic growth.
 The conclusion of the study further clears the way for Interstate 11's funding and implementation.